Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Ohio SETI

 One hypothesis suggests that the signal could have been caused by a reflection of Earth-based signals off space debris or satellites \citep{ehman2011wow}.
 This idea posits that a radio signal from Earth might have bounced off a satellite or space debris and was then picked up by the telescope.
 However, this explanation struggles with the same issue of non-repetition.

 The duration of the signal and its specific characteristics do not align neatly with the known satellite reflections or the behavior of the debris.
 Additionally, the Doppler shift expected from such a reflection was not observed.
+Moreover, a reflecting piece of space debris must have been moving very slowly and not tumbling to mimic a point source in the celestial sphere, which is unlikely \citep{shuch_wow_2011}.

 There is also the consideration of interstellar propagation effects, where the signal could have been distorted or focused through gravitational lensing or other space phenomena.
 These effects could potentially create a signal that mimics the characteristics of the \wow.
-However, the gravitational lensing hypothesis suffers from the drawback of the short signal duration -- the \wow was not detected in the second horn of the Big Ear whose beam swept the same area of the sky only 5 minutes later \citep{shuch_wow_2011}.
+However, the gravitational lensing hypothesis suffers from the drawback of a short signal duration.
+The \wow was not detected in the second horn of the Big Ear whose beam swept the same area of the sky only 3 minutes later \citep{shuch_wow_2011}.
 Additionally, such a scenario would likely involve complex interactions with multiple cosmic objects, which are improbable and would likely have been observed again under similar conditions.

 Finally, human error has been considered in the recording or processing of the data.
-Data handling methods in 1977 were not as sophisticated as today, and it is conceivable that a mistake or anomaly in the data processing chain produced the \wow.
+Data handling methods in 1977 were not as advanced as today, and it is conceivable that a mistake or anomaly in the data processing chain produced the \wow.
 However, this explanation lacks specific evidence and does not account for the signal's characteristics, which seem consistent with a real astronomical event.